Stock Split Explained: Ratios, Reverse Splits, Impact

 A stock split rescales a company's shares and price proportionally, leaving total value untouched.
 Forward splits lower a high price for accessibility; reverse splits raise a low price, often to keep an exchange listing.
 Neither changes the fundamentals, so a split is a cosmetic event, not a value event.

 The strongest understanding treats splits as neutral, keeps the focus on market cap and the fundamentals from how to analyze a stock, and resists reading too much into the announcement.
 For more terms, see the glossary.
-Bullynx can also help you understand corporate actions and investing concepts as part of your learning.
+Bullynx can also help you make sense of corporate actions alongside the charts they appear on, and you can see what the plans cost before deciding whether it is worth it.

 Frequently asked questions